ahmeddiefy/EpiS_LFSR/README.md

 # Train:
 Run Generate_Data_for_Train.m to generate training data.
 The generated data will be saved in ./Data/train_kxSR_AxA/.\
 Run train.py to perform network training.\
-Checkpoint will be saved to ./log/.
+Checkpoints will be saved to ./log/.

 # Test:
 Run Generate_Data_for_Test.m to generate test data.\